 On select days throughout the winter season, the Solitude Ski Patrol will provide a demonstration with a pack of their amazing avalanche dogs.
 This opportunity should not be missed as it provides an interesting first step into avalanche education and fosters a deep appreciation for the skills and training honed by ski patrol and their pups.
 Kids enjoy this chance to learn about the dogs and will also have the opportunity to watch the dogs perform a mock rescue.
 Visit the Solitude website for dates and times.

 Solitude Nordic Center

 Over 20 kilometers of groomed trails await Nordic enthusiasts at the Nordic Center.
-The beautiful scenery and fresh mountain air of Solitude can be easily appreciated with a jaunt on skate or classic skis.
+The beautiful scenery and fresh mountain air of Solitude can be appreciated with a jaunt on skate or classic skis.
 Lessons, clinics, and rentals are available for those who want to learn or hone their skills.
-Snowshoe rentals are also available to explore the many trails around Solitude.
+Snowshoe rentals and guided tours are also available to explore the many trails around Solitude.